JahdaiF/ticket-lifecycle/README.md

 - Working the Issue
 - Resolution

+<h2>Real-World Support Scenarios</h2>

 <h2>Support Scenario 1:</h2>

-### Support Scenario 1: Critical Banking System Outage
+#### **Scenario 1: Critical Banking Outage (Sev-A)**

-1. **The Intake (End User):** Our first simulation begins with **Karen (Karen@gmail.com)** reporting a high-priority issue.
-She submits a ticket through the portal stating that the entire mobile and online banking system is down.

-2. **The Agent Review (John):** Logging in as **John**, we perform an initial review of the ticket.
-At this stage, we observe the default details, specifically the Priority and SLA, which were assigned by the system based on the Help Topic Karen selected.

-3. **The Escalation:** To ensure the issue is handled within the proper timeframe, John manually upgrades the ticket to a **Sev-A (1 hour, 24/7)** SLA and reassigns it to the **Online Banking** department.

-4. **Permission Check:** A key observation in this step is the system's security behavior.
-Once the ticket is moved to a department where John lacks membership, he can no longer access the record.

-5. **Resolution:** **Jane**, a member of the SysAdmin team, logs in to resolve the outage and close the ticket.

----
+* **The Issue:** A user ("Karen") reported a total outage of the mobile and online banking portal.
+* **My Action:** I logged in as the agent ("John") to triage the ticket.
+Since this affected all customers, I manually upgraded the ticket to a **Sev-A SLA (1 hour response, 24/7)**.
+* **The Pivot:** I reassigned the ticket to the **Online Banking Department**.
+* **Key Learning:** This tested my **RBAC (Role-Based Access Control)** settings.
+As soon as I moved the ticket to a department I wasn't part of, I lost visibility of the record—exactly how a secure financial environment should function.

-### Support Scenario 2: Routine Software Request
+#### **Scenario 2: Departmental Software Request**

-1. **The Submission:** **Ken (Ken@gmail.com)** submits a request regarding the accounting department’s need for an **Adobe upgrade**, noting that the current installation is non-functional.
+* **The Issue:** A user requested an Adobe upgrade for the accounting team, noting the current version was non-functional.

-2. **The Workflow:** John identifies this as a standard software support task.
-He classifies the ticket under a **Sev-B (4 hours, 24/7)** SLA and assigns it to the **Support** department.
+* **My Action:** I classified this as a standard software task under a **Sev-B SLA (4-hour window)** and assigned it to the Support department.

-3. **Resolution:** Because this task falls within his area of responsibility, John manages the communication and works the ticket until it is successfully closed.

----
+* **Resolution:** Since I had the correct permissions for the "Support" department, I handled the communication and closed the ticket once the software was verified.

-### Support Scenario 3: Executive Hardware Support
+#### **Scenario 3: Executive Hardware Failure**

-1. **The Incident:** **Karen** returns to the portal to report a hardware failure.
-She explains that the CFO's laptop will no longer power on.
+* **The Issue:** A report that the CFO's laptop would no longer power on.

-2. **The Triage:** John reviews the ticket and applies a **Sev-B** SLA.
-Even though the user is an executive, the hardware repair falls under standard support procedures.

-3. **Resolution:** John retains ownership of the ticket, performs the necessary coordination, and documents the resolution.

----
+* **Triage:** Even though it involved an executive, I followed standard hardware protocols.
+I assigned a **Sev-B SLA** and kept ownership of the ticket to coordinate the repair.

-### Advanced Analysis: Testing Security Boundaries
+### Deep Dive: Troubleshooting Security Boundaries

-To understand **Role-Based Access Control (RBAC)**, we performed a deliberate escalation of all active tickets.
-By moving tickets into the **SysAdmins** department, we confirmed that standard agents lose all visibility and modification rights.

-**Restoring Access:**
-1. We transitioned to the **Admin Panel** to modify our agent profile.
-2. We granted our account **"View Only"** access to the SysAdmins department.
-3. Upon returning to the **Agent Panel**, we observed that while we could now see the escalated tickets, we were still prohibited from making any changes to them.

----
+One of the most important parts of this lab was testing **permissions**.
+I intentionally tried to "break" the workflow to see how the system responded:

+1. **Isolation Test:** I moved all active tickets into the **SysAdmin** department.
+2. **Verification:** I confirmed that as a standard agent, I was completely locked out and could no longer see the tickets.
+3. **Modification:** I went into the **Admin Panel** to give my account "View Only" access to that department.
+4. **The Result:** I could finally see the escalated tickets again, but the system correctly prevented me from editing them.
+This confirmed that my permission "layers" were working exactly as intended.

-### Professional Summary
+###  Final Takeaway

-This lab serves as a blueprint for how modern IT departments manage the influx of support requests.
-By utilizing **Service Level Agreements (SLAs)** and **Departmental Routing**, we ensure that critical outages are prioritized over routine software updates.

-#### The "Ticket Everything" Principle
-In a professional setting, "drive-by" requests—where a user catches a technician in the hallway—can derail productivity and leave no audit trail.
-This lab emphasizes the importance of documentation.
-If a task is not recorded in a ticket, it does not exist in the eyes of management.
-Tickets provide the data necessary to justify team growth and identify failing hardware trends.

-#### Building Technical Intuition
-Mastery of these platforms comes through repetition.
-By cycling through these scenarios multiple times, we build the technical pillars and professional muscle memory required to manage a help desk with confidence and precision.
+Building this lab taught me that **documentation is the audit trail.** If it isn't in the ticket, it didn't happen.
+By using SLAs and automated routing, I learned how to prevent "drive-by" requests from derailing a team's productivity and how to ensure critical outages (like a bank going offline) always get eyes on them first.